mrbumpy409/SoundFont-Spec-Test/README.md

 ### Test #7: Mod wheel to LFO

-Which LFO is activated via mod wheel?
-It should be the vib.
-LFO.
-In this test, if the vib LFO is properly being activated, there should be a mild vibrato (4 Hz).
-However, if it is activating the modulation LFO instead, then the vibrato will be very fast.
+Which LFO is activated by the mod wheel (CC1)?
+According to the SoundFont 2.01 and 2.04 specs, the mod wheel should add 50 cents to the vibrato LFO (LFO2), resulting in a moderate-speed vibrato (4 Hz) in this test.

+SoundFont 2.0 and earlier devices such as the Sound Blaster Live! or AWE32 had the mod wheel activating the modulation LFO (LFO1) instead, which will result in a very fast vibrato (8.176 Hz) in this test.

 ### Test #8: Scale Tune / Root Key